dbilanoski/cheat-sheets/windows/in-place-upgrades.md

 # In-place Upgrade Scripts

-Here we are looking at upgrading Windows to next version (11 in this case) by using locally prepared ISO file/content to upgrade computers remotely and silently while keeping user data and computer  configuration.
+Here we are looking at upgrading Windows to next version (11 in this case) by using locally prepared ISO content to upgrade computers remotely and silently while keeping user data and computer  configuration.

 Approaches which might show up in the script examples:
 * Mounting Windows 11 ISO file from a network share